wokwi/wokwi-docs/docs/guides/diagram-editor.md

 ---
 title: Interactive Diagram Editor
 sidebar_label: Diagram Editor
+description: Use the Wokwi Diagram Editor to visually build and edit circuit simulations.
+Add components, wire connections, rotate, duplicate, and manage parts with the help of intuitive keyboard shortcuts and grid snapping.
+keywords: [Wokwi diagram editor, diagram.json, visual circuit builder]

 ---

-The diagram editor provides an interactive way to edit your diagram: add components to the simulation and define the connections between them.
+The diagram editor provides an interactive way to edit your circuit diagram: add components to the simulation and define the connections between them.
 It's a convenient alternative for editing the [diagram.json](../diagram-format) file directly.

 ## Editing parts